rayx/mlmodels/README_HowTo.md

-## How to check if mlmodels works ?
+## How to check if mhttps://github.com/arita37/mlmodels/issues/101)lmodels works ?
 <details>

 Basic testing can be done with command line tool ```ml_test```.